markstringer-dti/markstringer-dti.github.io/dti.md

 They ran some diagnostic tests.
 The machines that they were putting the software on were supposed to be clean.
 But running the tools we had to check for problems, it turned out that they already had other software running on them.
 When the pointed this out to the people who were supplying the servers, they began to act very strangely.

 It was a Sunday afternoon.
 And I was in an emergency meeting.
 The topic of the emergency meeting had been what we were going to do about the failure of my team to load our software on the clients machine.
 The client was implying very strongly that the reason we'd failed was because our guys weren't up to the job.
 Just like the guys in the server room, when I brought up the subject of other software already running on the servers he became evasive.
-He moved the topic of the emergency meeting onto what we should do about the fact that our three o'clock emergency meeting had overrun into our four o'clock emergency meeting.
+He moved the topic of the emergency meeting onto what we should do about our four o'clock emergency meeting.
+Our three o'clock emergency meeting had overrun so long that we were now in it.

-Ultimately the mystery of server software already running was solved.
+Ultimately the mystery of server software already running on the supposedly clean servers was solved.
 The company that were providing the servers were in some kind of dispute with the organisation that wanted the project.
-While they were in dispute, they were working to the letter of their written agreement - and so providing servers that already had some software loaded, even though they knew it would break ours.
+While they were in dispute, they were working to the letter of their written agreement.
+The agreement mentioned so software that should be installed.
+So they were providing servers that already had this software loaded, even though they knew it would break ours.
 That's part of why they were behaving so oddly.
 But the other part is that the written agreement to provide the servers was officially secret.
 So even as they saw our guys failing, and they knew why, they felt they weren't legally allowed to tell us.
+As the great philosoher James Brown once said "I don't know karate, but I know kerayzee?"
+And that's what this was.
+Crazy.

 Eventually we found out.
 Eventually it was admitted that there was no chance that the project could go live that week.
 I left the project the next week and never heard of it again, I'm certain it never delivered.

 I'm going to use the term "trench warfare" in this chapter.
 And I'm going to use it to mean any project which is going to fail unless it is set up, stuctured and managed is changed.
 Why are we talking about trench warfare now?
 Because in the last chapter, we were talking about pirate ships.
 Yes, I know, I know, I'm mixing metaphors.

 What I mean by trench warfare is any project that is hugely expensive in terms of money, effort and human suffering and doesn't get anywhere.
 A main cause of trench warfare is a refusal (or active prevention) earlier in the project to deal with the problems that it faces.
-The main effect, besides project failure, is that there is more demand for the "agreed" activity which is just a way to avoid the problems to become more frantic, pointless and damaging.
+The main effect of this is pretty much guaranteed failure.
+But on the way to that inevitable conclusion, there is more and more strident demand for "agreed" activity.
+Activity at almost any cost, no matter how frantic, pointless and damaging it might be.

 Working late.
 Working weekends, holidays being cancelled or frowned on,  "a positive, can do attitude" are signs that you're working on a trench warfare project.
 Other signs are lots of staff leaving drinks and staff being signed off long-term sick, or with stress.
 Ex members of staff bringing lawsuits against the company, this is also a bad sign.

-One of the things that personally I've found most upsetting about working on trench warfare projects is when senior management say that the staff don't look stressed enough.
+I must confess, I still haven't found a way of remaining calm when I get a certain kind of complaint from senior management.
+The complain that the team isn't looking stressed enough.

 A trench warfare project is a bad situation.
 Experience of working on one can be one of the best reasons to get over your reluctance to tackle issues as soon as they come up.
 Once you've worked on a trench warfare project, you might be much keenr to call out problems the minute you see them on your next project.
 But every now and then you are going to find yourselves working on a project which is working towards a ridiculous, undeliverable deadline.
 At the same time this project will struggling with several other problems.
 This is a very common kind of undeliverable project.